GeekerHWH/GeekerHWH.github.io/content/en/blogs/LinuxCLI.md

 ---

 > This page only lists some commonly used commands and their options, for more details, please check `man` command or use the official docs!
+> `apropos` is another command you should master to search in `man`
+> I highly recommend you to read [The Art of Command Line](https://github.com/jlevy/the-art-of-command-line/blob/master/README.md)

 ## Special Notes
 - the `=` in shell scripts is to set value of variable, ` = ` is conditional character